-The shaded area behind the wavefront represents the distance behind the wavefront at which the magnitude of the shock pressure decreases to one half the Hugoniot Elastic Limit (HEL) for the workpiece material.
+The shaded areas behind the wavefronts represent the distance behind the wavefront at which the magnitude of the shock pressure decreases to one half the Hugoniot Elastic Limit (HEL) for the workpiece material.
 The HEL is the threshold shockwave pressure above which the material yields dynamically and develops plastic strain or cold work.
 When these portions of the intersecting shockwaves overlap the combined pressures jump about the HEL.
 The material yields, and increases further plastic strain.
-Since the amount of plastic strain produced in this region of the material is higher than the at produced by as isolated or single laser beam spot, the higher plastic strains will generate higher compressive residual stresses compared to a single shot.
+Since produced in this region of the material is higher than that produced by as isolated or single laser beam spot, the higher plastic strains will generate higher compressive residual stresses compared to a single shot.